node-3d/addon-tools-raub/include/snippets.md

 	```

-Publishing binaries is done by attaching a zipped platform folder to a GitHub
+Publishing binaries is done by attaching a GZIPped platform folder to a GitHub
 release.
 Zip file must NOT contain platform folder as a subfolder, but rather
 contain the final binaries.
 The tag of the release should be the same as in
 **install.js**.

 > NOTE: You can publish your binaries to anywhere, not necessarily GitHub.
 Just tweak **YOUR install.js** script as appropriate.
 The only limitation
-from **Addon Tools** is that it should be a zipped set of files/folders.
+from **Addon Tools** is that it should be a GZIPped set of files/folders.

 ### GYP Variables